saade/filament-fullcalendar/README.md

 class CalendarWidget extends FullCalendarWidget
 {
     /**
-     * Return events that should be rendered statically on calendar first render.
+     * Return events that should be rendered statically on calendar.
      */
     public function getViewData(): array
     {